jgordijo/jgordijo/README.md

 <h1 align="center">Hi 👋, I'm Julio</h1>
 <h3 align="center">A passionate backend engineer from Brazil</h3>

-- 🚀 I’m currently working on a startup based in California
+- 🚀 I’m currently working on a startup based in New York

 - 📫 How to reach me **jgordijo@gmail.com**